debate-map/app/Packages/deploy/README.md

 ### [k8s-monitors] Various commands/info on monitoring system (prometheus, etc.)

 * To open a bash shell in the main prometheus pod: `kubectl exec -it prometheus-k8s-0 -n monitoring -- sh` (or `prometheus-k8s-1`)
+* To view the Prometheus monitor webpage, open (not currently working): `localhost:32000`
+	> The page will ask for username and password.
+On first launch, this will be `admin` and `admin`.
+* To view the Grafana monitor webpage, open: `localhost:32001`

 <!----><a name="k8s-psql"></a>
 ### [k8s-psql] How to connect to postgres in your kubernetes cluster, using psql